maria-rosa-gennarelli/maria-rosa-gennarelli/README.md

 ### Hi there 👋

-- :rocket:: I am a develhope student..
+- :rocket: I am a develhope student..
 - :eyes: I hope to become a java wizard..
-- 💬 Ask me about everuthing
+- 💬 Ask me about everything
-- 😄 Pronouns: Mary
+- 😄 Pronouns: maaary or meryyy
 - :octocat: byebyee
 -->